Planning your Trip

 Congratulations!
 You’re one step closer to an epic Tassie Holiday!!

-Obviously you’re after some info on what’s what when it come to touring Tasmania with the kids, and we’ve got that covered.
-We’ve also included some of the info you may not of thought of.
-Like the best place for a decent coffee when you get off the Spirit of Tasmania, or where to let the kids stretch their legs after a long flight down Fromm queensland.
-We have kids too, we know what it’s like!
+Obviously, you’re after some info on what’s what when it comes to touring Tasmania with the kids and we’ve got that covered.
+We’ve also included some of the info you may not have thought of.
+Like where is the best place for a decent coffee when you get off the Spirit of Tasmania?
+Or, where can we let the kids stretch their legs after a long flight down From Queensland?
+We have kids too so we know what it’s like.
+That's why we've got you covered.

-Check out our list below, and if you have any questions or want to know more about an area or activity we are only a text, call or email away!
+Check out our list below for great tips, tricks and ideas.
+If you have any questions or want to know more about an area or activity we are only a text, call or email away!

-Remember eating chocolate covered Clinkers as a kid, hoping that the colour you chose would be inside?
-Well, Tassie’s weather is a bit like a mixed back of Clinkers.
-You never really know what you’re going to get.
+Remember eating chocolate-covered Clinkers as a kid and hoping that the colour you chose would be inside?
+Tassie’s weather is a bit like that mixed back of Clinkers.
+You never really knew what you were going to get!

 Tassie has awesome summers.
-Warm and inviting, perfect for longs days spent at the beach.
-Explore the East Coast or wild southern coastlines.
-Enjoy seafood delights in the north west and let the kids run for miles along the beaches of the Wild West.
-An afternoon by the historic Hobart waterfront exploring the maritime history is a must, so is eating locally caught fish and chips!
+Warm, inviting and perfect for long days spent at the beach.
+Explore the East Coast hotspots of Bay of Fires and Wineglass Bay, or walk the rugged coastlines of the Far South and Bruny Island.
+Enjoy seafood delights in the North West and let the kids run for miles along the beaches of the Wild West.
+It's our most popular time of year for visitors so booking ahead well in advance is advised.

 Wild, wet and often white, experiencing a Tasmanian winter is like stepping through the wardrobe into Narnia.
 The contrast is unbelievable unless you’ve seen it for yourself.
-The rains make for the best experience at Cradle Mountain; drops glisten on magical ferns and mist sweeps through snow-capped valleys over tannin-rich rivers.
-It's the perfect photo opportunity: pack a red or yellow jacket for the kids and send them out into the mist following behind with your camera (totally instaworthy!).
-Hey
+The rains make for the best experiences deep within our World Heritage National Parks as raindrops glisten on magical ferns and mist sweeps through snow-capped valleys over tannin-rich rivers.
+You're bound to find snow upon kunanyi / Mt Wellington, Cradle Mountain and Ben Lomond and if you are lucky enough to wake to a frost the sky is perfectly clear with our wild rivers showcasing some of Australia's best reflections.
+Pack a red or yellow jacket for the kids and send them out into the mist following behind with your camera (totally instaworthy!).
+It's also when you'll find us Tassie locals out and about; we are a real friendly bunch so hit us up for the secret hotspots, or why not head to one of our many winter festivals like Dark MOFO?

 What to pack?